“Romantic jungle retreat with a private beach and a laid-back vibe, near the surfer town of Sayulita”

 - Guest Lounge

-The 30 colourful casitas, rooms and villas are all unique.
-Most have ocean views and a private deck; some have a bar area or kitchen.
+The 32 colourful casitas, rooms and villas are all unique.
+Most have ocean views and private decks; some have a bar area or kitchen.
 You might want a Jacuzzi or lounge chairs, an outdoor shower, or a hammock might swing it for you.
 But our advice is, choose a setting and enjoy the surprise.
 All the rooms we saw were great.